-Apart from this, many user accounts on the login screen can be a security risk, as it provides crucial information to potential attackers.
-If the Remote Desktop feature is enabled, a malicious person can remotely identify a logged-in user from what is listed on the sign-in screen.
+In addition, having many user accounts displayed on the login screen can pose a security risk as it may reveal crucial information to potential attackers.
+If the Remote Desktop feature is enabled, it might allow malicious individuals to remotely identify a logged-in user from the information listed on the sign-in screen.

-For most users, the easiest way to remedy this situation is to delete unnecessary accounts.
-But what can you do if a deleted user still appears on the Windows 10 login screen?
-Some users have reported that their Windows 10 login screen shows deleted users.
+The simplest solution for most users is to delete redundant accounts.
+However, a common issue reported by users is the reappearance of a deleted user on the Windows 10/11 login screen.
 This problem is our topic of discussion in today’s article.
-We will try to walk you through the steps to get rid of the deleted user accounts that keep reappearing on the sign-in screen.
+In this article, we will guide you through the steps to eliminate the deleted user accounts that persistently reappear on the sign-in screen.

 What to Do When an Old User Profile Still Appears on the Login Screen?

-Whether you are using a Microsoft account or a local account, there are several ways to remove a user account on the login screen.
+Regardless of whether you’re using a Microsoft account or a local account, there are multiple methods to remove a user account from the login screen.
 Let’s get started.